 Challenge #1 SNOW

 -So there is snow on your roof, that can be dangerous to remove for the typical person.
 But, we as a experienced roofing contractor at Northface Construction will remove the snow a few days before we plan on starting the project with the forecast in our mind.
 Although shoveling it does not get rid of possible ice or snow that may stay stuck to shingle granules, with the sun’s help and the warmer surface temperature of your roof, in those few days it should melt most of the danger away.
+But if you’re working on a roof yourself and have sustained damage due to poor health and safety, consider talking to someone similar to Herrman & Herrman, P.L.L.C.
+Brownsville Workplace Injury Attorneys for some legal insight into how to move forward legally in that kind of situation.

 Challenge #2 TEMPERATURE